Isn’t it the most detailed work of art around a topic—a lunch party?

-The Phillips Collection’s owner purchased the Luncheon of the Boating Party from Paul Durand Ruel in 1923 for $125,000.
+The owner of the Phillips Collection’s purchased the Luncheon of the Boating Party from Paul Durand Ruel in 1923 for $125,000.

 The art museum owner saw it for the first time in Europe in 1911.
 He had been chasing it for a decade, and he bought it in 1923, after the death of art patron and collector, Paul Durand Ruel.

-Before the Phillips Art Collection came into the picture, the artist was heavily criticized by Emile Zola, who wrote mean things about him.
+Before its acquisition by the Phillips Art Collection, its artist was heavily criticized by Emile Zola, who wrote mean things about him.

 Some sources say the Luncheon of the Boating Party was the tight response to Emile, who labeled him sloppy and irrelevant, derogating his artistic career.